 LEAVE YOUR BLOW DRIER / STRAIGHTENER / CURLING IRON!

 Do NOT bring a hair dryer, straightener, curling iron, or any other types of U.S. heating products.
 The difference in voltage will ruin your product.
 Save yourself the trouble and purchase one in London at a discount store like TK Maxx!
 Plus, you have more packing space.
+Check out our list on the best places to shop for everything you’ll need or may have forgotten.

 THAT TEMPERAMENTAL LONDON WEATHER